 Ham radio and CB radio operators may notice RF noise from modified sine wave inverters; in that case do not run the radio and the inverter at the same time.
 Electronics that modulate RF (radio frequency) signals on the AC line will not work and may suffer damage.
 You may notice hum or buzz in the audio of TV’s, radios and satellite systems used with modified sine wave inverters.
 Audiophiles or professionals using sophisticated audio, remote measurement, surveillance or telemetry equipment should use true sine wave.

 Examples of problem devices are motor speed controllers employing triacs, and some small battery rechargers that do not incorporate a transformer between the utility power and the load.
 To help you visualize this, if there isn’t a ‘wall wart’ between the battery charger (or the battery in the device) and the AC plug, don’t use modified sine wave.

 Please note two other common problem loads: electric shavers and emergency flashlights.
 Both of these items have batteries in them but connect directly into the wall to charge, without an external transformer.
 Don’t use items like these with an modified sine wave inverter.
 If you do use an modified sine wave inverter with a transformer-less charger, your product will likely suffer damage.

-Garage door openers, laser printers and large strobes for photography have all been reported as trouble loads for modified sine wave inverters.
+Garage door openers, laser printers and large strobes for photography are reportedly trouble loads for modified sine wave inverters.
 They either don’t work at all or stop working entirely, so don’t take a chance – use true sine wave.

 As a general rule, products operating through an AC adapter will work fine from an modified sine wave inverter.
 These include laptops and cell phone chargers, video games, camcorder and digital camera chargers.
 Televisions generally work well; some VCR’s with inexpensive power supplies run poorly.
 Consider switching to another brand of VCR in that case.